 Also, the pad controllers are arranged in a player-friendly way, so that the arranger can smoothly finger drum while making their own music.

-As for the power supply, this drum machine can be directly connected to a computer via a USB-cable.
-There is no need for a separate AC-adapter.
+As for the power supply, this drum machine can be directly connected to a computer via a USB cable.
+There is no need for a separate AC adapter.

-The guys from Akai have bundled a plethora of free software packages along with this, including the Akai Pro MPC Essentials, Big Bank Universal Drums, Ableton Live Lite and SONiVOX Big Bank Cinematic Percussion from the Akai website.
+The guys from Akai have bundled a plethora of free software packages along with this, including the Akai Pro MPC Essentials, Big Bank Universal Drums, Ableton Live Lite, and SONiVOX Big Bank Cinematic Percussion from the Akai website.

 Further, the Akai Professional MPD218 is compatible with all the major operating systems, so that you don’t have to install any additional drivers while connecting this electronic drum machine to your computer.

 Note: this device is a MIDI controller and must be used in conjunction with a DAW.
-However, software is bundled with the device.
+However, the software is bundled with the device.

 It’s quite easy to record audio from a drum machine to your computer, though you need an audio interface.
 Alternatively, you can hook the MIDI signals up to your music production software.

 Can drum machines be run on battery power?

-If you’re planning to use the drum machine for quick setups and street performing, than having a battery powered device can be a big advantage.
+If you’re planning to use the drum machine for quick setups and street performing, then having a battery-powered device can be a big advantage.

 Most drum machines have MIDI In/Out capability as well as MIDI Sync capability.